Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

-This project will train a group of 40 key teachers to be teacher trainers to improve the education of more than 12,000 kids in over 130 schools in the Solu Khumbu Himalayan region of Nepal.
+The program has trained teachers to ultimately improve the education of more than 21,000 children in 130 schools in the Khumbu and Sotang districts of Nepal.

-You can also visit some of the 120 schools involved as a member of an AHF support trek (coordinated by World Expeditions), subject to availability and timings.
+You can visit many of the schools involved as a member of an AHF support trek, subject to availability and timings by contacting the Australian Himalayan Foundation.